Specialist home support for adults whose needs have outgrown ordinary care.

 Mr Williams

-Autism · 24/7 supportRound-the-clock support in his own home for seven years.
-Three workers he knows by name.
+Autism · 24/7 supportRound-the-clock support in his own home for many years.
+Three support workers he knows by name.
 Predictable routines, a sensory-aware environment.
 His parents finally sleep.

 Eileen